Single-photon emitters and spin-photon interfaces in silicon

 The third type of waveguides can be engineered by one-dimensional defect modes in photonic crystals.
 The guided modes in these devices exhibit a pronounced spatial variation of the electric field distribution, as shown in Fig.~\ref{fig:waveguides}e.
 Typical devices use thin SOI, fully etched to the BOX and then undercut to leave a suspended two-dimensional slab~\cite{baba_slow_2008}.
 A periodic arrangement of holes in this slab defines the photonic crystal.
 The used hole pattern determines the dispersion of the guided modes; this allows for a versatile tuning of the local density of photonic states~\cite{lodahl_interfacing_2015, javadi_numerical_2018}, as shown in Fig.~\ref{fig:waveguides}f.
 This enables a selective suppression of undesired radiative transitions in silicon~\cite{burger_inhibited_2025}, which can already improve the photon-source efficiency for emitters with a high $\eta_{QE}$.
 In addition, the LDOS at the frequency of the desired transition can be enhanced by the slow-light effect~\cite{baba_slow_2008}.
 This leads to an expected Purcell enhancement for a perfectly aligned dipolar two-level emitter at the field maximum of~\cite{lodahl_interfacing_2015}:

 Here, $n$ is the refractive index, $n_g(\omega)$ is the group index of the mode that quantifies the slowdown of the guided light, and $V_\text{eff}$ is the effective mode volume per unit cell of length $a$.
-In a $W1$ waveguide, shown in Fig.~\ref{fig:waveguides}, $V_\text{eff}/a=\frac{\lambda^2}{3n^2}$.
-With previously achieved values~\cite{baba_slow_2008} of $n_g\lesssim 300$ in silicon, $F_{\text{P},\text{TL}}\lesssim 60$.
-For emitters with a finite branching ratio and nonradiative decays, this needs to be multiplied by $R_g/R$.
+For a $W1$ waveguide, formed by a single, missing row of air holes in a photonic crystal with a hexagonal 2D lattice as shown in Fig.~\ref{fig:waveguides}, this effective mode volume is given as $V_\text{eff}/a=\frac{\lambda^2}{3n^2}$.
+With previously achieved values~\cite{baba_slow_2008} of $n_g\lesssim 300$ in silicon, this is turn leads to $F_{\text{P},\text{TL}}\lesssim 60$.
+For emitters with a finite branching ratio and nonradiative decays, this needs to be multiplied by $R_g/R$, i.e., the fraction of the excited state decay in bulk that originates from the desired radiative transitions.
 An additional reduction factor $\xi<1$ is needed to account for finite polarization and spatial overlap.
 Still, $F_\text{P}=\xi R_g/R~\cdot F_{\text{P},\text{TL}}$ can significantly exceed one, which would substantially reduce the optical lifetime and enable efficient light extraction from single emitters.
 However, compared to the other discussed types, slow-light waveguides require more sophisticated design and fabrication procedures and typically exhibit higher losses due to mode matching and fabrication imperfections, particularly when aiming for very high LDOS values~\cite{lodahl_interfacing_2015}.